Maybe I Shouldn’t Apologize, But I Can’t Help It

 So sometimes it feels like I’m losing Portuguese and not gaining any English …

 After all, what triggered this post, you may ask.
 Well, I just participated of a few contests and online critiques and people always commented about some preposition problems (oh, I hate prepositions!
 They are evil!) and awkward phrasing.
 People have no idea English is my second language when they comment like that, and, obviously, they are going to critique what they see.
 Don’t get me wrong.
-I appreciate people showing me where my mistakes are. (you can read my short story here by the way and see the mistakes for yourself).
+I appreciate people showing me where my mistakes are. (you can read my short story here or here by the way and see the mistakes for yourself).

 I know this, but honestly, I don’t know how to fix.
 I don’t even spot these “errors”, not alone at least.
 That’s why, a couple of times, I paid freelance editors for line-edits and copy-edits, because they can fix those “errors” … but, they are expensive, and, if I pay them for every draft I write, I’m gonna have to sell my house.
 Can you imagine?
 I finish a draft, then hire an editor.
 Then, along the way, the opening changes or something in the middle changes, or a subplot is cut or enhanced … and I have to send it back to the editor to do their magic again.

 Other thing about freelance editors is that some of them have a full schedule.
 Right now, the ones I like to work with are scheduling for December/January … so, besides having a lot of money, you have to have time … to wait.